tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/INSTALLATION.md

 4. After the App server is started, open a web browser and surf to http://localhost:5000.
 The client App will be downloaded and started automatically.
-5. Other users surf to your computers IP-address and same port number, for example to http://192.168.0.182:5000.
+5. Other users surf to your computer's external IP-address and same port number, for example to http://192.168.0.182:5000.

 > During client app loading, a special page is shown.